AndreyJack32/OKd/README.md

 # OKd
-This is a repository with all code samples from Web Application
+This is a repository with all code samples from Web Apps Programming